elamaran619/amazon-quicksight-user-guide/doc_source/provisioning-users.md

 Amazon QuickSight administrators are users who can also manage Amazon QuickSight features such as account settings and user accounts\.
 They can also purchase additional Amazon QuickSight user subscriptions, purchase [SPICE](welcome.md#spice) capacity, and cancel the subscription to Amazon QuickSight for your AWS account\.

 You can use an AWS user or group policy to give users the ability to add themselves as administrators of Amazon QuickSight\.
 Their accounts become active and billable the first time they open Amazon QuickSight\.
 To set up self\-provisioning, you need to give them permission to use the `quicksight:CreateAdmin` action\.
-For more information using using IAM, see [Working with AWS Identity and Access Management \(IAM\) Users, Roles, and Policies](working-with-iam.md)\.
+For more information about using IAM, see [Working with AWS Identity and Access Management \(IAM\) Users, Roles, and Policies](working-with-iam.md)\.

 Alternately, you can use the following procedure to use the console set or create the administrator for Amazon QuickSight\.